tromp/cuckoo/README.md

 ------------
 Its large memory requirements make single-chip ASICs economically infeasable for Cuckoo Cycle.
-With a two billion node graph size, the latency bound solver needs 128 MB DRAM and 256/2^k MB SRAM, while the bandwidth bound solver needs 4 GB DRAM.
+With a two billion node graph size, the latency bound solver needs 128 MB DRAM and 256/2^k MB SRAM, while the bandwidth bound solver needs a little over 4 GB DRAM.
 SRAM and DRAM can be viewed as ASICs for writing and reading words of memory in mostly random, respectively, sequential fashion.
 DRAM in particular is perhaps the most cost optimized, commoditized, and ubiquitous ASIC in existence, using moderate power on the order of 1W per chip.

 A hybrid ASIC solution for Cuckoo Cycle pairs a bunch of DRAM (and possibly SRAM) chips with a small low-power ASIC, which needs to run just efficient enough to saturate the limited memory bandwidth.
-In terms of solutions per Joule of energy, this might be reasonably efficient mining platform.
+With power consumption and cost dominated by that of the memory chips, and the roles of ASIC design skills and fab access diminished, miner manufacturers can compete on more equal terms.

 ASIC Commoditization
 --------------------
-Adding such chips to devices already equipped with sufficient memory could make for a cost effective mining platform.
-Integration of a Cuckoo Cycle accelerator on future CPUs, obviating the need for a separate chip, would yield the ultimate form of decentralization.
+Adding tiny cuckoo ASICs to devices already equipped with sufficient memory could make for a cost effective mining platform.
+Integration of a Cuckoo Cycle accelerator on future CPUs/GPUs, obviating the need for a separate chip, would yield the ultimate form of decentralization.

 An indirectly useful Proof of Work